 The VA Short-Term Fixed Portfolio pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover may indicate higher transaction costs.
-These costs, which are not reflected in Annual Fund Operating Expenses or in the Example, affect the VA Short-Term Fixed Portfolio's performance.
-During the most recent fiscal year, the VA Short-Term Fixed Portfolio turnover rate was 37% of the average value of its investment portfolio.
+These costs, which are not reflected in Annual Fund Operating Expenses or in the Example, affect the Portfolio's performance.
+During the most recent fiscal year, the Portfolio's portfolio turnover rate was 97% of the average value of its investment portfolio.